We know that develops over time. Now, we may have a better idea of why — and how.

 This is an important study for helping us understand how the brain works.
 The researchers showed how specialization of brain networks improves brain efficiency.
 Plus, it’s linked to better executive function.
 The development of hubs between networks also seems to play a big role in the maturing brain.
 (It’s important to know that the findings don’t point to any specific intervention that can impact this development, however.)

-Although brain networks change as kids age, it doesn’t mean that executive functioning issues go away.
+Although brain networks change as kids age, it doesn’t mean that executive function challenges go away.
 These challenges are lifelong.
 However, their impact may shift over time.
 And it’s important to understand that kids’ brains and their abilities when they’re young aren’t set in stone.

-Learn how executive functioning issues are related to ADHD.
-Get strategies for managing these issues.
+Learn how executive function challenges are related to ADHD.
+Get strategies for managing these challenges.
 And follow a day in the life of a child who struggles with executive function.

 About the author